Body

 Sincerely, Fraternity and Sorority Affairs

-What are Fraternities and Sororities?
+What are fraternities and sororities?

 Fraternities and sororities are social clubs created with the intent of bringing likeminded people together.
 Initially created as philosophical societies, these organizations paved the way for students to organize around a set of common values.
 In addition, fraternities and sororities offer leadership opportunities, personal and professional development, engage in community services, and philanthropies while also focusing on academic success.
 For more than 150 years, Illinois has been home to social fraternities and sororities.